Published January 24, 2025

 Let’s Talk Compliance: Trends Affecting the Health Care & Life Sciences Sector

-On January 23-24, PYA and Foley & Lardner LLP will present the seventh annual Let’s Talk Compliance virtual conference.
-The event will be moderated by Foley Health Care Partner Jana Kolarik and PYA Principal Angie Caldwell.
-Panelists include attorneys from Foley’s Health Care & Life Sciences Sector as well as PYA’s healthcare consulting, compliance, and cybersecurity experts.
-Each day will feature two sessions that cover relevant and trending topics in healthcare and life sciences compliance.
+On January 23-24, PYA and Foley & Lardner LLP presented the seventh annual Let’s Talk Compliance virtual conference.
+The event was moderated by Foley Health Care Partner Jana Kolarik and PYA Principal Angie Caldwell.
+Panelists included attorneys from Foley’s Health Care & Life Sciences Sector as well as PYA’s healthcare consulting, compliance, and cybersecurity experts.
+Each day featured two sessions that covered relevant and trending topics in healthcare and life sciences compliance.

 Day 1: Thursday, January 23, 2025